benjohansen/Websockets-in-Max/README.md

 Keep these files on the computer running [Max by Cycling '74](https://cycling74.com/products/max).

-1. Open the `max-client.maxpat` file in Max.
+11. Open the `max-client.maxpat` file in Max.
-2. click on the `script npm install` message within the Max patch to install the socket.io-client library dependencies found in the `package.json` file (this will create a `node_modules` folder) ... the next time you open this max patch, you do not need to click the `script npm install` message.
+12. click on the `script npm install` message within the Max patch to install the socket.io-client library dependencies found in the `package.json` file (this will create a `node_modules` folder) ... the next time you open this max patch, you do not need to click the `script npm install` message.
-3. edit the `web-client.js` file with the URL of your server running on Glitch.com
+13. edit the `web-client.js` file with the URL of your server running on Glitch.com
     ```javascript
     const serverURL = "wss://YOUR-GLITCH-PROJECT-NAME.glitch.me";
     ```
-4. click on the `script start` message to run the JavaScript file held by [node.script]
+14. click on the `script start` message to run the JavaScript file held by [node.script]

-5. now you are ready to talk between the browser on any device and Max!
+:clap: now you are ready navigate to the domain where you installed the `web-client` and send data to Max and get data from Max!

 <p>&nbsp;</p>